HienTruong89/Data_science/README.md

-# Start to work with data science using Python
+# Ready to work with data science using Python

 In this home GitHub, four approaches of data science are mainly focused on: